ama-team/voxengine-scenario-framework/README.md

 1. Target phone number called
 2. Call failed, go to #5
 3. Call succeeded, go to #4
-3. Say the phrase then go to #5
+3. Say the phrase, then go to #5
 4. Report to HTTP backend and terminate

 It can be easily represented as in code: